Gluten-Free Sourdough Bread

 - 300 grams room temperature filtered water

-- 80 grams potato starch
+- 80 grams potato starch, Substitute arrowroot powder, cornstarch, or tapioca starch

 - 80 grams sorghum flour